-KCC Media Hub – maintained by Kent County Council press office
+KCC Media Hub – maintained by Kent County Council communications office

-Our press office responds to media enquiries from journalists about KCC services and policies.
+Our communications office responds to media enquiries from journalists about KCC services and policies between 8am and 6pm.

 We can arrange TV, press and radio interviews with Cabinet, Lead Members and senior officers.